Choosing specific food niches for your food blog can help you stand out from the thousands of food bloggers out there.

 The one with the sponsored posts!
 Not everyone can afford to buy a Thermomix but everyone can buy spices to use in their cooking.
 This way, you give the company the exposure they want and be compensated in return.

-In a sponsored review, a brand delivers a product in exchange for a favorable evaluation from the blogger.
+A sponsored review is when a brand delivers a product in exchange for a favorable evaluation from the blogger.
 In certain circumstances, the blogger tests the product but is unable to offer honest public feedback, in which case the agreement is worthless and the product is not marketed.

 In an ideal world, the blogger enjoys the product and writes a review of it.
 Sponsored reviews are generally sponsored promos in which the business pays the blogger a fee in addition to supplying a product to try out.